zuriscript/signalstory/docs/docs/configuration.md

 # Configuration

-The store configuration allows you to customize the behavior of your store.
-The configuration is applied by passing it to the constructor.
+The store configuration allows you to customize the behavior of your store upon creation.
+Therefore, the configuration is applied by passing it to the constructor.
 Since signalstory is a multi store state management library, each store can have its own configuration.

 Here are the available configuration options: